 Temporary Test-Optional Policy FAQ

 Due to the challenges that students are facing due to the COVID-19 pandemic, Barnard has been test-optional for the 2020-2021 application cycle.
-Barnard is also extending the temporary test-optional policy for students applying for Spring 2021 and Fall 2021 admission.
+Barnard is also extending the temporary test-optional policy for students applying for Fall/Spring 2022 and Fall/Spring 2023 admission.
 See our FAQ below to learn more about this temporary policy change.
 If you have further questions, please feel free to reach out to our office at email@example.com.

 Barnard is extending the temporary SAT and ACT test-optional admission policy for students applying for first-year students applying for Fall 2023 and Fall 2024 and transfers applying for Fall 2023, Spring 2024, Fall 2024 and Spring 2025 entry.
 Students may apply without submitting standardized test scores from the SAT or ACT exam and no other materials will be requested in lieu of test scores.

 Barnard recognizes the challenges that students are facing due to the COVID-19 pandemic and feels this decision will allow students to prepare their upcoming applications without the fear that they may not be able to take the exam.
 This decision was made in consultation with the President and the Board of Trustees and is not intended as an admissions policy shift, but rather as a temporary measure driven by the current circumstances.

 Students can submit standardized test scores if they choose to do so.
 We understand there may be difficulty in scheduling an exam date and students may not be able to take the exam more than once as in previous years.
 If you choose to submit your test scores, they will be evaluated within our holistic review process.